-Further, each Portfolio intends to comply with the separate asset diversification requirements imposed by Section 817(h) of the IRC on certain insurance company separate accounts.
-If a Portfolio were to fail to qualify as a regulated investment company or the Section 817(h) diversification test, each insurance company's separate account invested in the Portfolio would fail to satisfy the account's separate diversification requirements under the IRC, with the result that income and gain allocable to the variable annuity and variable life insurance contracts supported by that account could be taxable to contract holders currently.
+Further, each Fund intends to comply with the separate asset diversification requirements imposed by Section 817(h) of the IRC on certain insurance company separate accounts.
+If a Fund were to fail to qualify as a regulated investment company or the Section 817(h) diversification test, each insurance company's separate account invested in the Fund would fail to satisfy the account's separate diversification requirements under the IRC, with the result that income and gain allocable to the variable annuity and variable life insurance contracts supported by that account could be taxable to contract holders currently.

-Dividends received and distributed by each Portfolio on shares of stock of domestic corporations (excluding Real Estate Investment Trusts (REITs)) may be eligible for the dividends-received deduction applicable to corporate shareholders.
-Insurance companies investing in the Portfolios through one or more separate accounts must satisfy certain requirements in order to claim the deduction.
-Capital gains distributed by the Portfolios are not eligible for the dividends-received deduction.
+Dividends received and distributed by each Fund on shares of stock of domestic corporations (excluding Real Estate Investment Trusts (REITs)) may be eligible for the dividends-received deduction applicable to corporate shareholders.
+Insurance companies investing in the Funds through one or more separate accounts must satisfy certain requirements in order to claim the deduction.
+Also, distributions attributable to income earned on a Fund's securities lending transactions, including substitute dividend payments received by a Fund with respect to a security out on loan, will not be eligible for the dividends-received deduction.